This post may contain affiliate links. Please read our disclosure policy.

 I’ve always loved going to get ice cream.
 There is definitely a difference between the ice cream from the ice cream parlor and the kind you buy in the tub at the market.
 Maybe it’s the feel of the ice cream parlors?
 It’s always cool and smells like sugar.

 My favorite as a kid was the bubblegum ice cream.
 Always a fun blue color and loaded with gumballs!
 There was always the bonus of getting to chew the gum after the ice cream was gone too.
 This ice cream is so creamy and delicious.
 The ice cream itself is loaded with bubblegum flavor.
 Eating this reminds me of hot, sticky days as a child.

-And lastly, when you are washing your pot from cooking the ice cream mixture and the bubblegum, you will probably find a small amount of bubblegum residue on your pot.
+- Clean Up: when you are washing your pot from cooking the ice cream mixture and the bubblegum, you will probably find a small amount of bubblegum residue on your pot.
 Just turn on the cold water to give it a wash and it will come right off!

 Homemade Bubblegum Ice Cream

-- 1 1/2 cups heavy cream
+- 1½ cups heavy cream

-- 3/4 cup sugar
+- ¾ cup sugar

-- 2 egg yolks
+- 3 egg yolks

-- 1 tsp. vanilla extract
+- 1 tsp vanilla extract

 - 1 cup small mixed color gumballs

 - Churn ice cream for about 15 minutes, add in the gumballs, continue to churn for another 5 minutes.
-The consistency will be very soft.
+The consistency will be soft.
 Place ice cream in a sealed container and freeze for about 2 hours prior to serving.